angular/angular/aio/content/guide/lifecycle-hooks.md

 <code-example path="lifecycle-hooks/src/app/on-changes.component.ts" region="ng-on-changes" header="on-changes.component.ts (excerpt)"></code-example>

-The `ngOnChanges()` method takes an object that maps each changed property name to a [SimpleChange](api/core/SimpleChange) object holding the current and previous property values.
+The `ngOnChanges()` method takes an object that maps each changed property name to a [SimpleChange](api/core/SimpleChange) immutable object holding the current and previous property values.
 This hook iterates over the changed properties and logs them.

 The example component, `OnChangesComponent`, has two input properties: `hero` and `power`.